QRD-Development/android_device_qcom_lahaina/README.md

 Copyright (C) 2024 The LineageOS Project

-Device configuration for Qualcomm Reference Device sm8350
+Device configuration for Qualcomm Reference Design sm8350
 =========================================

 The QRD8350 (codenamed _"lahaina"_) is a smartphone from Qualcomm.